-- 99. It is widely accepted within both the social medicine and human rights communities that everyone in the world has a right to a high level of physical and mental health and that mitigating the gross inequities in enjoyment of this right globally will only be possible through sustained targeted action to ensure equality in access to and enjoyment of the right to the social and environmental determinants of health.
+- 96. It is widely accepted within both the social medicine and human rights communities that everyone in the world has a right to a high level of physical and mental health and that mitigating the gross inequities in enjoyment of this right globally will only be possible through sustained targeted action to ensure equality in access to and enjoyment of the right to the social and environmental determinants of health.
 Human rights treaty-monitoring bodies and special rapporteurs have stressed that whilst realisation of the right to the social and environmental determinants of a high level of health may be achieved progressively, State parties have immediate obligations to take 'deliberate, concrete and targeted' steps towards its full realisation.
-These steps include monitoring of the State's progress on ensuring equal enjoyment of the right to health without discrimination, including through the production of disaggregated data on all prohibited grounds of discrimination e.g., race, ethnicity, sex, gender, social status, age, and disability and on potential differences in enjoyment of the right to health across different communities, e.g., rural traditional communities, including Indigenous and Quilombola communities, who have their own distinct culture and beliefs that are important for their mental and physical health. - 100.
-The Committee stresses that if progress is to be made States should be held to account by the responsible human rights treaty bodies for any lack of progress in achieving these goals.
+These steps include monitoring of the State's progress on ensuring equal enjoyment of the right to health without discrimination, including through the production of disaggregated data on all prohibited grounds of discrimination e.g., race, ethnicity, sex, gender, social status, age, and disability and on potential differences in enjoyment of the right to health across different communities, e.g., rural traditional communities, including Indigenous and Quilombola communities, who have their own distinct culture and beliefs that are important for their mental and physical health. - 97.
+If progress is to be made it is important to hold States to account for any lack of progress in achieving these goals.
 It should be a standard expectation that when States face periodic review of their compliance with their obligations under the ICESCR, CRC, or any other treaty that recognises the right to health, they must report on their progress on advancing equal enjoyment of the right to the social and environmental determinants of health to everyone within their jurisdiction and States should expect to be questioned in depth by the relevant treaty-monitoring body on the actions they have taken to achieve this.
 Currently this is not happening, at least not in a sustained and reliable manner.